 Our Book Group Event

-Although created with book clubs in mind, this event is open to all.
-We do however recommend that you read the featured book in advance so that you can gain the very most from the discussion.
-If you belong to a book club, please make sure we have the details so that we can contact you.
+Although created with book groups in mind, this event can be enjoyed by everyone although we do recommend that you read the featured book in advance to gain the very most from the discussion.
+If you belong to a book group, please make sure we have the details so that we can contact you.
 And keep an eye on the website so that you’re prepared for the 2024 Book Group Event.